nbertagnolli/nbertagnolli.github.io/_posts/2018-01-28-5-minute-deep-learning-ios-app.md

 One last thing before we start training.
 We need to get this trained model in to a form that Steve Jobs can understand.
 To do that we go to <a href="https://developer.apple.com/documentation/coreml/converting_trained_models_to_core_ml">Apple for guidance</a>.
-At the bottom of the page you will see a Convert Model Section copy those lines of code to the bottom of our copied Keras model file. and change them to look like:
+At the bottom of the page you will see a Convert Model Section steal those lines of code pasted them at the bottom of our stolen keras model file.
+We need to make a few small changes to have them work with keras models.
+Update them as below.

 {% highlight python %}
 import coremltools